vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - NSX Edge provides connectivity from external networks to Supervisor Cluster objects.
 An NSX Edge cluster normally includes at least two Edge nodes and has a load balancer that provides a redundancy to the Kubernetes API servers residing on the control plane VMs and any application that must be published and be accessible from outside the Supervisor Cluster.
 There are different topologies possible in terms of shared and dedicated Edge clusters.
 - A Tier-0 gateway is associated with an NSX Edge cluster to provide routing to the external network.
 The uplink interface uses either the dynamic routing protocol, BGP, or static routing.
 - Each vSphere Namespace has a separate network and a set of networking resources shared by applications inside the namespace such as, tier-1 gateway, load balancer service, and SNAT IP address.
-- Workloads running in vSphere Pods, regular VMs, or Tanzu Kubernetes Clusters, that are in the same namespace, share a same SNAT IP for North-South connectivity.
+- Workloads running in vSphere Pods, regular VMs, or Tanzu Kubernetes clusters, that are in the same namespace, share a same SNAT IP for North-South connectivity.
-- Workloads running in vSphere Pods or Tanzu Kubernetes Clusters will have the same isolation rule that is implemented by the default firewall.
+- Workloads running in vSphere Pods or Tanzu Kubernetes clusters will have the same isolation rule that is implemented by the default firewall.
 - A separate SNAT IP is not required for each Kubernetes namespace.
 East west connectivity between namespaces does not require SNAT.
 - The segments for each namespace reside on the vSphere Distributed Switch (VDS) functioning in Standard mode that is associated with the NSX Edge cluster.
 The segment provides an overlay network to the Supervisor Cluster.
-- Supervisor Clusters can have separate segments per Tanzu Kubernetes Cluster within the shared tier-1 gateway for a particular namespace.
+- Supervisor Clusters can have separate segments per Tanzu Kubernetes cluster within the shared tier-1 gateway for a particular namespace.

 ### Network Sizing